Freemasonry isn’t really a “worldwide organization”.

 The first temple was built in 1859 at Anarkali, Lahore.
 It was the beginning of this society in the Middle East, and within a few years, in 1914, the second temple was also built in the same province by a professional architect Basil M. Sullivan.

 But the interesting thing is both of these temples were built before the independence of Pakistan.
-In 1972, Pakistani government placed a strict ban on it and started using the temple as a multi-purpose government building.
+In 1972, the Pakistani government placed a strict ban on it and started using the temple as a multi-purpose government building.

 Luckily, all these buildings have been renovated by the Heritage Foundation Pakistan.